Shiapum/git_lecture/README.md

 git commit - Save the state of the tracked files. git commit -m "message"

+If want to add all the files with changes and commit same time we can use: git commit -am "message"

 git status - What is happening in my repository. git status